Chicken and Rice Soup

-Whether you’re feeling under the weather or just need something quick and easy for dinner that will please the entire family, this one pot chicken and rice soup recipe is comfort food and a perfect meal on a chilly day.
+Whether I’m feeling under the weather or just need something quick and easy for dinner that will please my family, this one-pot Chicken and Rice Soup recipe is my go-to comfort food and the perfect meal on a chilly day.
+I love that it comes together with simple ingredients and minimal cleanup while still tasting like a warm hug in a bowl.

 Chicken and Rice Soup Recipe